NadeemDin/Python_Exercise_Tracker/README.md

 This Github Repository contains:
 - .py files.

-Game runs using python 3.10 interpreter.
+runs using python 3.10 interpreter.